ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 - Keep Vault secrets out of shared packages.
 - Use LDAPS with certificate validation for AD.
 - Use the activity logs and authentication logs to review suspicious behaviour.
+- Keep the OpenKB AI rate limit enabled so one user or anonymous IP cannot continuously consume AI resources.
 - Keep log retention at 30 days unless longer investigation history is needed.
 - Use `--dry-run` before cleanup commands when validating behaviour.
 - Admin log pages can show 500 rows per page, but very large logs should still be filtered by date, user, event type, or action.